U.S. District Court

 No, faxed documents are not accepted in District Court.

-In Person: cash in the correct amount, check, money order, cashier's check, debit, or credit card.
-Please Note: cash is not accepted in the Jefferson City and Springfield courthouse.
+In Person: cash in the correct amount, check, money order or cashier's check.
+The court will no longer accept credit or debit cards at the courthouse.
+Please Note: cash is not accepted in the Jefferson City courthouse.
+No payments of any kind are accepted in the Springfield courthouse.

 You may represent yourself (referred to as Pro Se), however the District Court and clerk's office will not be able to provide you with legal advice.